Skip to main content

 This experience is designed to create a powerful feedback loop.
 In return for this unique opportunity, Fellows will be expected to:

-1. Amplify ONR’s Mission: Return to their universities and share their knowledge of DON challenges with colleagues, inspiring new avenues of relevant research.
+1. Amplify ONR’s Mission: Return to their universities and share their knowledge of DoN challenges with colleagues, inspiring new avenues of relevant research.

 Nomination Process